erwinluis/splitable_doc/README.md

 ### Sending the request

-When a user clicks on `checkout with splitable` then a `POST` request should be made to the splitable url with following parameters.
+When a user clicks on `checkout with splitable` then a `POST` request should be made to `https://splitable.com/api/splits` with following parameters.

 * api_key : This is a *required* parameter.
 This field is used to ensure that it is an authentic request and not a forgery.
 * invoice : This is a *required* parameter.
 Usually it is order id.
 It is a way for the store to track for which order user wants to split the amount.